 Qualification and course duration

 The programme is delivered through formal lectures, seminars and practical sessions.
 It can include a placement at a relevant museum or archaeological unit where students gain experience in the practical study and the recording of an artefact assemblage.
-Assessment is through an essay, a portfolio, a project proposal and the dissertation.
+Assessment of the core course is by weekly pieces of short work, a portfolio and the dissertation.
+The Technology within Society module is assessed by a project proposal and an essay.

 Course contact details